List of Slovak submissions for the Academy Award for Best International Feature Film

+As of 2025, Slovakia has submitted twenty-nine films, but none of them were nominated.

-Until 1993, the Slovak Republic was a constituent republic within Czechoslovakia, and Czech and Slovaks routinely collaborated on national productions.
-The Shop on Main Street, which won the Best Foreign Film Oscar in 1966 for Czechoslovakia, was a Slovak-language production.
-It was also the first Czechoslovak film ever to be nominated for an Oscar.
-The Assistant (1982) and The Millennial Bee (1983) were also Slovak films submitted by Czechoslovakia for the Oscars.
+Until 1993, the Slovakia was a constituent republic within Czechoslovakia, and Czech and Slovaks routinely collaborated on national productions.
+The Shop on Main Street, which won the category in 1966 was a Slovak-language production and was also the first Czechoslovak film ever to be nominated for an Oscar.

 Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

-Below is a list of the films that have been submitted by the Slovak Republic for review by the Academy for the award by the year of the submission and the respective Academy Award ceremony.
+Seven of the submitted films were directed by Martin Šulík, the most between any directors.